Average Life of a Treadmill

 I’ve worked around treadmills for years and I’ve spoken to people who’ve had the same treadmill for 15 and 20+ years.
 Sometimes you get lucky, or if you don’t use it a lot, it will tend to last longer.
 Buying a reliable and durable treadmill is what most of us try to do.
 There are brands out there that do seem to last longer.

 Bowflex* is a treadmill brand that has a reputation for long-lasting machines.
 They start from just over a thousand dollars and are very big and heavy.
 But you get what you pay for.
 They’re not big on entertainment or other features but their users swear by their durability and lifespan.
 I’ve never owned one but I’ve always heard good things.

 Picking the right treadmill

 One of the ways you can ensure your treadmill lasts is to buy the right one in the first place.
 There are two ways you can make sure the one you choose will last.
 The first is the warranty.
 The warranty is a guide in the confidence the manufacturer has in it’s own product.
 They don’t want to make multiple repairs if their treadmill won’t last the warranty.

 The warranties you need to look for are the parts, motor and most importantly labor.
 Labor is very important because this is the costliest of the work done to repair a machine.
-The labor you want is 2 years or more, this represents a good treadmill that's designed to last.
-For electronics you want 5 years or more and for parts and motor we would look for lifetime.
+The labor you want is 2 years or more, this represents a good treadmill that’s designed to last.
+For electronics, you want 5 years or more and for parts and motor we would look for a lifetime.